hani1905/lane-finding-project/README.md

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
 When we use cv2.undistort(img, mtx, dist, None, newCameraMtx), we can choose if we want to use new optimal camera matrix provided from newCameraMtx = cv2.getOptimalNewCameraMatrix() or unchanged input matrix.
-In this project i used optimal, but instead of newCameraMtx we can simply use mtx for unchanged matrix.

 <p align="center">
   <img src="test_images/straight_lines2.jpg" alt="Image 1" width="30%"/>